 - 4.1 Loch Lomond and the Trossachs National Park Authority has a system of internal control designed to manage risk to a reasonable level.
 Internal controls cannot eliminate the risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness. - 4.2 As part of our reviews we have identified improvements to the internal control environment, which have been accepted by management.
-We will monitor the implementation of these improvements through future follow up audits. - 4.3 Based on the audit work undertaken and the assurances provided by the Executive Team it is our opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the governance and control environment which operated during 2021/22 within Loch Lomond and the Trossachs National Park Authority.
+We will monitor the implementation of these improvements through future follow up audits. - 4.3 Based on the audit work undertaken and the assurances provided by the Executive Team, but excluding the issues noted above, it is our opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the governance and control environment which operated during 2022/23 within Loch Lomond and the Trossachs National Park Authority.